Wyko/TMBRefugeChecker/README.md

 So if you could, please stay away from de la Nova and Soleil on July 11... :)

+Drop me an email or start a post in Discussions if this helped you!
+For real though, I love hearing from people.

 # Installation

 ```bash